storj/storj/docs/design/multipart-upload.md

 The object will contain a `<stream-id>` that defines the immutable content.
 We suffix the path with the version number to distinguish between different versions.

 We don't know the part sizes, and segments cannot be arbitrarily large, which means we need to split each part into multiple segments.
-To uniquely find segments we'll assign them a unique number `<part-number>_<segment-number>`, which we call the _segment position_.
+To uniquely find segments we'll assign them a unique number `0x<part-number>_<segment-number>` which we call the _segment position_.
+To calculate _`segment position = uint64(part_number) << 32 | uint64(segment_number)`_.

-As an example, when we have 3 parts, each with different number of segments, we'll assign each segment a position (written in hex):
+As an example, when we have 3 parts, each with different number of segments, we'll assign each segment a position (written in hex, `_` is used to make numbers easier to read):

 ```
 Part 0 and 3 segments = 0x00000000_00000000, 0x00000000_000000001, 0x00000000_00000002